More chances to litigate. More options for your future.

-The J. Newton Esdaile Appellate Moot Court Program for first year law students is run as part of the First Year Legal Writing Program.
-Details about the program are made available on the Blackboard Learn page for the First Year Legal Writing Program, which all enrolled first year students have access to.
+The J. Newton Esdaile Appellate Moot Court Program for first year law students is run as part of the Lawyering Skills Class.
+Details about the program are made available on the Blackboard Learn page for the Lawyering Skills Class, which all enrolled first year students have access to.
 All first year students must complete the Esdaile moot court program.

 Second Year Moot Court (Stone and Albers)

 Can anyone do moot court in their second year?